 Vegetable crops will begin to take longer to ripen in September.
 Give melons, limas, and tomatoes more time to ripen naturally.
 Eggplants are ready for harvest when they are shiny.

 Beans, cucumbers, melons, zucchini, and summer squash will not ripen or mature once they are picked.
 They will keep for a week or two in the refrigerator.

 Large cabbages and broccoli side shoots will come to harvest in cooler regions.
 Cut-and-come again harvest of lettuce, spinach, and greens will stimulate new fall growth.

 Dig regular potatoes and sweet potatoes as late as possible, just before frost threatens.
-Pick all tomatoes, peppers, beans, vine crops, winter squashes and other tender vegetables before hard frost.
+Pick all tomatoes, peppers, beans, vine crops, winter squashes, and other tender vegetables before the first hard frost.

 Planting in September.
 In mild-winter region planting, cool-season vegetables can be planted in September.
 Plant now beets, broccoli, Brussels sprouts, carrots, cauliflower, celery, fava beans, kale, kohlrabi, leeks, both head and leaf lettuce, mustard greens, onions, parsley, peas, potatoes, radishes, rutabagas, spinach, Swiss chard, and turnips.